-As its title says, a garage heater is restricted to just providing heat.
-A ductless mini-split delivers both heating and cooling.
+As its designation suggests, a garage heater is restricted to just providing heat.
+A ductless mini-split offers both heating and cooling.

 Precise Temperature Control

-When you are looking for the most accurate comfort control, a mini-split heat pump is the smartest option because it delivers zoned heating and cooling.
-That way, your garage will be just the temperature you want it to be.
+When you are after the most accurate temp control, a mini-split heat pump is the wisest option since it delivers zoned heating and cooling.
+That way, your garage will be the exact temperature you want it to be.

-Due to the fact garage heaters are often placed on the ceiling, they can take up premium overhead storage area.
-In contrast, slim mini-split systems are often installed higher up on a wall and don’t require a lot of space.
+Since garage heaters are often placed on the ceiling, they can eat up valued overhead storage space.
+On the other hand, space-saving mini-split systems are typically put higher up on a wall and don’t need a lot of real estate.

-If you’re still waffling between a garage heater and mini-split, the professionals Smyth Air Conditioning Inc can help.
-Contact us at 561-533-6066 today to receive a free, no obligation estimate.
-We’ll review your needs, suggest a solution and get it put in fast, so you can begin enjoying your garage workspace much sooner.
+If you’re still waffling Smyth Air Conditioning can help.
+Call us at 561-533-6066 right away to get a free, no obligation estimate.
+We’ll review your needs, recommend a solution and get it working quickly, so you can get started enjoying your garage workspace much sooner.